Director of the Executive MBA Program: Richard M. Stafford

 Integrated Learning Environment: Relevance and enhanced retention are enabled through action-based assignments, illustrative real-world cases studies, integrated skill application projects, and on-scene domestic and international field trips.

-Classroom sessions are comprised of presentations by academic and business leaders.
+Classroom sessions are comprised of presentations by highly-qualified faculty and business leaders.
 Learning is facilitated through interaction between participants and faculty, exercises approximating real management issues, case studies, and exploring management concepts found in readings and text materials.
 Individual skill development is stressed, with the aim of equipping executives with strategies they can use to improve their own decision-making and leadership capabilities.

 Skill Application Projects